-

 Limestone FCU and Upward Community Youth, Inc. host the first Learn It.
 Plan It.
 Pitch It.
 Event at Manistique High School.
 Learn It.
 Plan It.
 Pitch It. is a program modeled after Shark Tank where young entrepreneurs will pitch their business ideas!
 We look forward to future events like this one in the near future.

-The purpose of Financial Reality Fairs is to show students what a day in the life of a high school and/or college graduate looks like.
-Renting an apartment, buying a car, and choosing between cooking at home or fast food are among the selections the students choose from.
-This hands-on experience is a real eye-opener and gives the students insight into the importance of responsible financial decisions and creating a budget!
+The purpose of Financial Reality Fairs is to give students a glimpse into life after high school or college graduation.
+From renting an apartment to buying a car and choosing between cooking at home or grabbing fast food, students face real-life scenarios and make financial choices based on their assigned budgets.
+This hands-on experience is an eye-opener, helping students understand the importance of budgeting and making responsible financial decisions.

-In 2024, we hosted several Financial Reality Fairs, and our team volunteered at fairs organized by other area credit unions.
-These events simulate “Adulting” in the real world for students.
-Participants are provided with a salary, student loan debt, credit card debt, and a credit score.
-Students then visit stations where they choose housing, transportation, and other expenses, aiming for a balanced budget.
+We continue to host Financial Reality Fairs, with support from the Michigan Credit Union Foundation, with the support of our team and community volunteers.
+These events simulate the challenges of “adulting” in the real world.
+Participants are assigned a salary, along with student loan and credit card debt, and a credit score.
+They then visit various stations to select housing, transportation, and other lifestyle expenses—working toward a balanced budget.

 The Explorer Store